yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 {: .hands_on}

-If you wish to follow the Software Carpentries training [Plotting and Programming in Python](https://swcarpentry.github.io/python-novice-gapminder/instructor/index.html) after finishing this Jupyter Notebook introduction you should install the following Python libraries.
+If you wish to follow the Software Carpentries training [Plotting and Programming in Python](https://swcarpentry.github.io/python-novice-gapminder/instructor/index.html) after finishing this Jupyter Notebook introduction, you should install the following Python libraries.

 > <hands-on-title>Install Python libraries for a Python introduction</hands-on-title>
 >